What attachment theory reveals about why some people stay single

 Understanding attachment theory through The Sovereign Mind framework reveals deeper layers to relationship patterns that often go unexamined.

-Unlearning: Many of us inherit cultural scripts about “finding the one” or believing that love should feel effortless, without questioning how these romantic myths might mask our own emotional unavailability or unrealistic expectations.
+• Unlearning: Many people inherit cultural scripts about “finding the one” or the belief that love should feel effortless, without questioning how these romantic myths can mask emotional unavailability or unrealistic expectations.

-Defense: Recognizing our attachment style helps us distinguish between genuine incompatibility and the defensive stories we tell ourselves to maintain emotional distance when relationships start to feel real.
+• Defense: Recognising one’s attachment style helps separate genuine incompatibility from the defensive stories people tell themselves to maintain emotional distance when a relationship starts to feel real.

 How to start building secure attachment patterns

-If you’re like me and wondering why you’re still single, understanding your attachment style is only the beginning of meaningful change.
+For anyone wondering why they are still single, understanding their attachment style is only the beginning of meaningful change.

 • Notice your exit strategies: Pay attention to how you mentally prepare to leave before relationships even get serious.
 What stories do you tell yourself about why someone isn’t “quite right”?